jeanluct/PseudoAnosov/README.md

 ```
 ![output of StratumOrbitsTable[so[[1]]]](http://i62.tinypic.com/23w1dw0.png)

 The table shows the polynomial and its Perron root.
-The stratum is `{{4,1}}`, which means degree `4` with multiplicity `1`.
+The stratum is `4^1` or `{{4,1}}`, which means degree `4` with multiplicity `1`, i.e., the same as `{4}`.
 There is thus only one singularity, so the permutation of singularities by the map can only be `{1}`.
-The singularity has six prongs or separatrices, 3 of which are labeled 'outgoing' and the other 3 'ingoing'.
+The singularity has six prongs or separatrices, 3 of which are labeled 'ingoing' and the other 3 'outgoing'.
 These ingoing/outgoing separatrices are permuted as `{2,3,1}` by the (hypothetical) pseudo-Anosov map.
 The table then gives Lefschetz number sequences for iterates `n` of the map.
 The last row gives the number of regular orbits (`#ro`).
 We see that there are no regular fixed points (`n=1`), one period-2 orbit (`n=2`), and so on.
 A pseudo-Anosov map having this polynomial does exist, and we just deduced that it must have the minimum dilatation for a genus 2 surface, as was first shown by Zhirov (1995), since there are no candidate polynomials with a lower dilatation.

 ### License